MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/hyper-v/Set-VHD.md

 Set-VHD -Path Child1.vhd -ParentPath ParentCopy.vhd
 ```

-This example sets the parent of the virtual hard disk associated with ParentCopy.vhd as the parent
+This example sets the parent of the virtual hard disk associated with **ParentCopy.vhd** as the
-of the chained virtual hard disk associated with Child1.vhd.
-This operation can't be performed when
+parent of the chained virtual hard disk associated with **Child1.vhd**.
+This operation can't be
-the virtual disk chain is attached.
+performed when the virtual disk chain is attached.

 ### Example 3